geastwood/evtjs/README.md

 ```

 - `actionName`: Required, the name of the action you want to execute.
-- `abiStructure`: Required, the abi structure of this action.
+- `abiStructure`: Required, the ABI structure of this action.
 - `domain` & `key`: See below.

 You can find all the actions and ABI structure in everiToken [here](https://github.com/everitoken/evt/blob/master/docs/API-References.md#post-v1chaintrx_json_to_digest) and [here](https://github.com/everitoken/evt/blob/master/docs/ABI-References.md);